ChristopherValleSalazar/FinancialApp/README.md

 2. Create a branch for your feature/fix
 3. Open a pull request describing the change

-Add a LICENSE file to clarify license terms if you want others to reuse the code.

-## License
-No license specified in the repository.
-If you want others to use or contribute, add a license (for example, MIT, Apache-2.0, etc.).

 ## Acknowledgements
 - Spring Boot and the Spring ecosystem
 - PostgreSQL